rsvim/rsvim.github.io/docs/api/introduction.md

 For most general script programming languages such as **python**, they provide builtin types/classes/functions (such as `len`) and standard library (such as `datetime`).
 Javascript runtimes play a similar role, the difference is the js engine is provided by a third-party library, i.e. the **v8** js engine.
 Js engine covers the [ECMA-262](https://ecma-international.org/publications-and-standards/standards/ecma-262/) standard, while js runtimes provide a standard library (and fill in many other gaps), which includes:

-- [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API): Most javascript-based runtimes share a compatible web API standard.
+- [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API): Most popular javascript-based runtimes share a compatible implementations today.
 - Specific APIs: Different runtimes provide have their own specific APIs, i.e. browsers such Chrome/Firefox provide the `document` DOM tree APIs, server-side runtimes such as node/deno provide their own APIs to manage the operating systems.

 This chapter references all the APIs provided by the Rsvim editor.